 Reverend Dr. Todd Yeary, Sheryl Wood Esq., Dr. Nadine Finigan-Carr, Senator Jill P. Carter, John Barber, Mayor Catherine Pugh, Caryn York, Ally Amerson, Robin Drummond, Jill Muth, Leslie Parker Blyther.
 All members of the Wage Commission were sworn in, as well as Dr. Nadine Finigan-Carr from the Community Relations Commission, and Leslie Parker Blyther from the Civilian Review Board.

-Sheryl Wood Esq., John Barber, Caryn York and Ally Amerson of the Wage Commission are sworn in.
+Sheryl Wood Esq., John Barber, Caryn York, and Ally Amerson of the Wage Commission is sworn in.